The Kitchen Project | History Project | Contact Us | About Us | Free Food History Course | Food History Search

 Valentine defied the emperor and secretly performed marriage ceremonies.
 As a result of his defiance, Valentine was put to death on February 14.
 After Valentine's death, he was named a saint.
 As Christianity spread through Rome, the priests moved Lupercalia from February 15 to February 14 and renamed it St. Valentine's Day to honor Saint Valentine

-How did Valentines Cards and the giving of Gifts Start?
+How did Valentines Cards and the giving of Candy Start?

 Believing that birds began to mate on February 14, people in the Middle Ages started the card tradition by sending love letters on that day.